f5businessdevelopment/bdOtelLab/docs/ex2.md

 #### Review and update NGINX configuration file

 The lab environment includes an NGINX Plus instance that has been configured to publish and provide load balancing to our previously deployed application, (thelabApp).
+The application can be reached at *http://10.1.10.4*.

 NGINX uses a configuration file (nginx.conf) to define its behavior, including server blocks, reverse proxy settings, load balancing, security rules, loggin, and performance optimizations.
 During this exercise, you will modify the *nginx.conf* file to enable the sending of trace information, (*spans*) to Jaeger.